No fuel rip-off, we don't charge refueling service fee

 It is known as the Costa del Sol the entire coast of Malaga, about 185 km of coastline limited in the west by Gibraltar and in the east by La Herradura (Granada).
 In this area is concentrated 35% of tourism in Andalusia.
 Some of its most prominent municipalities are:

 The capital of the Costa del Sol is in very good shape.
-In recent years, many reforms have been carried out throughout the city and the result could not been better.
+In recent years, many reforms have been carried out throughout the city and the result could not be better.
 Places such as Calle Larios, Palmeral de Las Sorpresas / Muelle Uno, Plaza de la Merced and the surroundings of the Cathedral of Málaga have become meeting points where you can take a walk, have some tapas or go out to party.
 And for those who prefer cultural activities, the city offers hundreds of exhibitions and works in its various museums and theatres throughout the year.

 Usually associated with luxury tourism and celebrities, Marbella is a highly recommended destination for the range of activities it offers.
 You can walk through its historic centre, spend the day at any of its beaches, go hiking, or take a walk in Puerto Banus, where you can take pictures with supercars and luxury yachts.